 Debit Card Scams

-The invention of the ATM machine has not just made banking a greater convenience: It’s been a source of unlimited inspiration to the criminal mind.
+The invention of the ATM has not just made banking a greater convenience: It’s been a source of unlimited inspiration to the criminal mind.
 Top scams include:

 1. ATM Skimming.
 Portable “skimming” devices—sold online for as little as $100—are placed over or behind the card slot to record information encoded in the magnetic strip of debit cards.
 With miniature spy cameras placed nearby to record PIN numbers used to make cash withdrawals, crooks are able to make duplicate cards and score fast cash from multiple machines.
 Without a PIN, they can make fraudulent online purchases.